De Beer's Pass is one of the most dangerous roads of South Africa

 De Beer's Pass is a high mountain pass at an elevation of 1.722m (5,649ft) above the sea level, located in the Kwa Zulu-Natal province of South Africa.
 This is considered to be one of the most dangerous roads in South Africa, and has been the site of a number of fatal accidents.

-The road to the summit, also known as Debeerspas, is paved.
-It’s called S61 and runs from Ladysmith towards Harrismith in the neighbouring Free State province.
+The road to the summit, also known as Debeerspas, is totally paved.
+It’s called S61 and runs from Ladysmith towards Harrismith.
 Ideal time to travel is daylight.
-Not adviced night drive.
-The road is tarred and extremely well-engineered, but some very sharp curves and deceptively hidden corners, as well as weather conditions, have all taken their toll.
+Not advised night drive.
+The road is extremely well-engineered, but some very sharp curves and deceptively hidden corners, as well as weather conditions, have all taken their toll.